jamesljlster/yoro/README.md

 <https://github.com/jamesljlster/yoro-tutorial>
 But only Chinese version is available currently.
 If you want a English version, please open a issue for it.
-At least let me know you are interested in my hard work :D
+At least let me know you are interested in my project :D

 The project is not stable yet.
 There are no guarantes for API compatibility.